homoscribens/homoscribens.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student, studying Natural Language Processing at ???.
+I am a researcher of Natural Language Processing at NEC Corporation.

 My research interests are in NLP systems that are reasonable, understandable and trustworthy.
 For that reason, I tackle tasks such as reasoning and explainability.